• Skip to main content

 Why do we love this recipe?

-Beware! these are decadent and may end up on your waist.
+Beware!
+These are decadent and may end up on your waist.
 I make these to treat kids and also send love to friends and family.

 If you love chocolate you must try my chocolate biscuit cake and chocolate salami.